mizrael/davidguida.net/src/_posts/2015-12-16-unit-testing-mongodb-in-c-part-1-the-repository.md

   </div>
 </div>

 Small and easy.
 Just basic read and update operations, nothing else.
-You can find a [sample implementation here](https://gist.github.com/mizrael/47b601b0a09d4b6f03f6), as you can see it&#8217;s a simple wrapper over the MongoDB driver, nothing else, but having the interface allows you to hide all the implementation details AND to eventually mock everything in your tests.
+You can find a [sample implementation here](https://gist.github.com/mizrael/47b601b0a09d4b6f03f6), as you can see it's a simple wrapper over the MongoDB driver, nothing else, but having the interface allows you to hide all the implementation details AND to eventually mock everything in your tests.

 Enough for now, the new Star Wars movie is waiting for me !

-<a href="http://www.davidguida.net/unit-testing-mongodb-in-c-part-2-the-database-context/" target="_blank">Next time </a>we&#8217;ll talk about factories and how to create a simple database context.
+<a href="http://www.davidguida.net/unit-testing-mongodb-in-c-part-2-the-database-context/" target="_blank">Next time </a>we'll talk about factories and how to create a simple database context.

 <div class="post-details-footer-widgets">
 </div>